Imagine taking pictures of your receipts and getting paid for it using an app!

 There are few things in the world that are as universal as grocery shopping.
-It’s an unavoidable part of daily life – you can’t go without food, and you can’t live on take out!
+It’s an unavoidable part of daily life – you can’t go without food, and you can’t live on takeout!

 And when it comes to saving money, saving on groceries is one of the first things people try to tackle.

-So what if I told you that you can get paid by using an app to buy the same groceries you were already going to buy anyway?
+What if I told you that you can get paid for grocery shopping by using an app that rewards you for buying the same groceries you were going to buy anyway?

-How the Snap App Works
+How the Snap app works

 This is available on both Android and iOS, to customers in the US or Canada.